Skip to content

 Advice Disclaimer

 All advice is offered in good faith, based on information that you provide about your current situation.
 Whilst every effort is made to ensure that the advice given is accurate, the requirements relating to visas are complex and change frequently, often at short notice.
-We cannot therefore accept responsibility for any errors or omissions in information or advice given, for consequences arising from the use of our advice, nor for decisions made by the Home Office or other agencies regarding immigration applications.
+We cannot therefore accept responsibility for any errors or omissions in information or advice given, for consequences arising from the use of our advice, or for decisions made by the Home Office or other agencies regarding immigration applications.

 Referrals and Withdrawals

-The Adviser will only withdraw from a case if it is in the best interests of the student.
-If the Adviser does consider it necessary to withdraw from your case, you will be informed in writing and, where possible, referred to an appropriately qualified professional.
+The adviser will only withdraw from a case if it is in the best interests of the student.
+If the adviser does consider it necessary to withdraw from your case, you will be informed in writing and, where possible, referred to an appropriately qualified professional.

 Conflict of Interest